 Plan ahead when it comes to packing:

 You are typically allowed one carry-on, which must fit under the seat or in the overhead compartment, in addition to a personal item (laptop/purse/briefcase/camera).
-Check the carry-on size restrictions with your airline.
+Check your airline’s carry-on size restrictions in advance.
 Certain items are restricted from carry-on luggage.
 For an up-to-date list of restricted items, check the Transportation Security Administration website.
 As a general rule, if an item is difficult to replace, it belongs in your carry-on.

 Recommended carry-on items:

 - Everything you would need at the airport—wallet, passport, credit cards, and tickets